 Informal assessment strategies should be well articulated by the candidate.
 Rather than stating generally, "I'll check for understanding by asking questions," the candidate should provide examples of the types of questions they might ask and how they plan to ensure that all students' learning can be monitored.
 For example, a candidate could indicate several questions that might be posed to the whole class and use a random calling strategy to gather student responses and ensure equitable opportunity for engagement.
 Informal assessments also include observation of students and documentation of learning; student peer review (e.g., having another student read and critique an essay based on a rubric); student critique; student and group reflections on the qualities of a product, process, or performance; and progress monitoring.
-Candidates must develop a rubric to describe the levels of student responses for the informal assessment.
-In addition to rubrics, progress guides may be used to provide detailed feedback to a student about next steps for learning.
+Progress guides may be used to provide detailed feedback to a student about next steps for learning.